hrubanj/webpage/_posts/2024-02-24-controlling-home-power-plant-with-ai-part-1.markdown

 ### Purchasing vs. selling prices
 The buying price will usually be higher than the selling price.
 It is possible to both buy and sell electricity at spot prices.
-The grid operator charges a transmission fee for sold electricity.

 Interestingly, spot prices can be negative.
 This means that you would have to pay for selling electricity.
 It should also mean that we could get paid for consuming electricity.